redd-ravenn/stremio-catalog-providers/README.md

       # For example, '3d' means logs will be kept for 3 days before being deleted
       # If not specified, the default value is '3d'
       LOG_INTERVAL_DELETION: 3d

+      # The environment in which the Node.js application is running
+      NODE_ENV: production
+    volumes:
+      # Defines a volume for storing data from the container on the host.
+      # Replace /your/path/to/* with the path of your choice on the host where you want to store the data.
+      - /your/path/to/db:/usr/src/app/db
+      - /your/path/to/log:/usr/src/app/log
 ```

 ## Build